emcf/thepipe/README.md

 ## Local Installation 🛠️

-To use The Pipe locally, you will need [playwright](https://github.com/microsoft/playwright), [ctags](https://github.com/universal-ctags/), [pytesseract](https://github.com/h/pytesseract), and the local python requirements, which differ from the more lightweight API requirements:
+To use The Pipe locally, you will need [playwright](https://github.com/microsoft/playwright), [ctags](https://github.com/universal-ctags/), [pytesseract](https://github.com/h/pytesseract), and the local python requirements, which differ from the more lightweight API requirements.
+You will also need to use the local version of the requirements file:

 ```bash
 git clone https://github.com/emcf/thepipe